 - Detect when an account is stopped or invalid, use webhooks.

-- Have logic to prompt the customer to re-authenticate
+- Have logic to prompt the customer to re-authenticate when they are disconnected

 Event: Received account.invalid webhook sync_state is invalid

 - Password expiry policy (set by customers' mail administrator)

 - Conditional access policy (set by customers' mail administrator)